useRef in React

 Using useRef for holding values

-useRef is often the ideal alternative when useState doesn't work. useState might fail to provide a solution in these scenarios, because:
+Section titled “Using useRef for holding values”useRef is often the ideal alternative when useState doesn’t work. useState might fail to provide a solution in these scenarios, because:

 - The state does not persist when it should do